A place to waste some time

 What would happen if all the eggs of one pair of frogs lived and became parents too.
 What if all the subsequent generations were fruitful and multiplied?

-Now if all these tadpoles also listened to the Almighty, and each female produce 3,000 tadpoles a year.
+Now if all these tadpoles also listened to the Almighty, and each female produces 3,000 tadpoles a year.

 And this keeps on happening for years.